angular/angular/DEV_ENVIRONMENT.md

 4. Clone your fork.
    Recommendation: name your git remotes `upstream` for `angular/material2` and `<your-username>` for your fork.
 Also see the [team git shortcuts](https://github.com/angular/material2/wiki/Team-git----bash-shortcuts).
-5. From the root of the project, run `npm install`
+5. From the root of the project, run `npm install`, then run `npm run typings` to install typescript definitions.

 To build the project, run `ng build`.